mr4tt/csmic/content/case_studies/googlescholar.md

 - How do researchers **typically search** for papers?
 - What are **struggles** researchers encounter when searching for papers?
-- What are researchers’ **existing frustrations and desired features** for paper finding?
+- What are researchers' **existing frustrations and desired features** for paper finding?

-Thus, we watched researchers’ normal workflows in searching for papers and noted their reflections during a post task interview regarding their experience, frustrations, wishes and reasoning for using certain systems.
+Thus, we watched researchers' normal workflows in searching for papers and noted their reflections during a post task interview regarding their experience, frustrations, wishes and reasoning for using certain systems.

 ### Common Trends

-We found many common trends from each researcher’s thoughts and feedback from the tasks.
+We found many common trends from each researcher's thoughts and feedback from the tasks.
 Overall, **8/9** researchers used **Google Scholar** in some capacity for searching; only Chris solely used **Semantic Scholar.**

 Two professors **(2/9)** we interviewed had very similar workflows and thoughts.
 They both emphasized the importance of being able to quickly decide if a paper is reputable.
 Some heuristics included:

 - Number of citations
 - Venue the paper was published in (e.g. conference/journal)
-- Familiarity with the author(s)’ previous work
+- Familiarity with the author(s)' previous work

 Another commonality was how some features were left untouched when searching, like **filtering**: everyone exclusively used key words to constrain their search.

 Because our users had many different research backgrounds, they had a variety of searching techniques.
 For instance, Devamardeep, an HCI researcher, used conference sites and Google Scholar to find papers.
-He emphasized the value of **curation** that conference sites provide, encompassing a standard of peer review and paper categorization that made it easy to search for papers regarding that conference’s specialization.
+He emphasized the value of **curation** that conference sites provide, encompassing a standard of peer review and paper categorization that made it easy to search for papers regarding that conference's specialization.

-> [The conference site] is really nice because this is a conference that I know, and so I know that there’s going to be some **standard of peer review**.
+> [The conference site] is really nice because this is a conference that I know, and so I know that there's going to be some **standard of peer review**.
 >
 > Devamardeep, HCI researcher